rydmike/hive_wasm_case/README.md

 <ADD Image 10>

-The first **issue 1)** is present all the time, but the second **issue 2)** with int being returned as double is only present when loading values from the IndexedDB for the first time, without having written anything to it first.
+It is worth noticing that **issue 1)** is present all the time, but the second **issue 2)** with `int` being returned as `double` is only present when loading values from the **IndexedDB**, without having written anything to it first after starting the app, it seem like if you write something to it after opening the DB, the read values will be returned with the correct `int` type.

 ### Flutter version